Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 The only indecomposable objects not covered by Theorem \ref{prop:intervalchain} are circle objects with higher rank local systems, but this will cause no further problems: \begin{lemma} Let $X$ be an indecomposable object supported on a circle $\gamma$ with higher-rank local system.
-Then there are two possibilities for $X$: \begin{enumerate} \item $X$ is a semistable interval whose stable components are all rank one objects supported on $\gamma$, \item $X$ has a decomposition as as chain of semistable intervals, ie. similar to a \textsc{cosi} decomposition except that every piece is a direct sum of stable intervals instead of a single stable interval. \end{enumerate} \end{lemma} \begin{proof} Suppose $X$ carries a rank $r$ indecomposable local system $\cL$.
+Then there are two possibilities for $X$: \begin{enumerate} \item $X$ is a semistable circle whose stable components are all rank one objects supported on $\gamma$, \item $X$ has a decomposition as as chain of semistable intervals, ie. similar to a \textsc{cosi} decomposition except that every piece is a direct sum of stable intervals instead of a single stable interval. \end{enumerate} \end{lemma} \begin{proof} Suppose $X$ carries a rank $r$ indecomposable local system $\cL$.
 If the rank one objects supported on $\gamma$ are stable, then we pick $r$ such objects with monodromies given by the eigenvalues of $\cL$; using the self-extension of the circle we can present $X$ as an iterated extension of these objects, proving that $X$ is semistable, so we are in case (1).
 Otherwise, these rank one objects have a \textsc{cosi} decomposition; again we take $r$ copies of this chain of stable intervals and extend them appropriately to construct the local system $\cL$, and we are in case (2). \end{proof}

 Combining the results above, we conclude that certain kinds of embedded intervals always have simple \textsc{cosi} decompositions. \begin{corollary} Let $X$ be an object of $\cF(\Sigma)$ represented by an embedded interval $\gamma_X$ with trivial rank one local system, such that $\gamma_X$ cuts the surface into two, and has ends on distinct marked boundary intervals.
-Then $X$ has a simple \textsc{cosi} decomposition under any stability condition, and thus there is an abstract equivalence of triangulated categories $\HNEnv(X) \cong D^b(A_N)$. \end{corollary}
+Then $X$ has a simple \textsc{cosi} decomposition under any stability condition on $\cF(\Sigma)$. \end{corollary}